Best Online Savings Accounts Comparison Updated March, 2010

 An online savings account may have many benefits over a more traditional brick and mortar account.
 The main benefit is that you tend to earn a higher interest rate on money in an online savings account.
 As of 2009, the interest rates for online accounts could be as much as 3.0% higher than an interest rate paid on a traditional bank account opened at a local bank.

-Online savings accounts are able to offer higher interest rates because they tend to have lower operating costs then a traditional bank.
+Online savings accounts are able to offer higher interest rates because they tend to have lower operating costs than a traditional bank.
 While a traditional bank must maintain a building, and pay tellers and other customer service personnel, an online savings bank does not typically have standard retail banks.
 All transactions, including most customer service activities, are conducted over the Internet.
 The online banks take advantage of these lower overhead costs to pass the savings on to consumers in the form of higher interest rates.
 This helps online banks attract customers and encourages customers to invest their savings in one of these Internet institutions.

 Online Savings Accounts Versus Traditional Savings Accounts